theopmw/recipe-box/TESTING.md

 ## Edit Recipe Page

-- [x] Test thaht when edit recipe button is clicked, form is preloaded with all information from DB.
+- [x] Test that when edit recipe button is clicked, form is preloaded with all information from DB.

 - [x] Clear fields and check for "Please fill in this field" tooltip.